luislve17/amauta/README.md

 ## CLI

-As mentiones, we expect for you to just write the docs, and get your page back.
-A single, all-in-it `.html` for you to sue as you wish.
-Some minor dependencies are expected, for loading icons, fonts and code highlight. (👷‍♂️⚠️Under development)
+As mentioned, we expect you to just write the docs, and get your page back.
+A single, all-in-it `.html` for you to use as you wish.
+Some minor dependencies are expected for loading icons, fonts and code highlight. (👷‍♂️⚠️Under development)

 ```
 amauta -v